 - Automatic searches of new arrest and civil records against the unsolved latent fingerprint and palm print repository.

-- Searches of latent fingerprints against the FBI IAFIS Criminal Fingerprint Database.
+- Searches of latent fingerprints against the NGI Criminal Fingerprint Database.

 - Connection to Missouri AFIS for latent print searches.

 Since the installation of the KBI AFIS in 1990, more than 5000 latent prints have been identified to new suspects.

 Casts, photographs, gel, rubber, tape and electrostatic dust lifts are examined in the Latent Print Section for questioned footwear and tire track impressions.

 - Dental stone is usually the best option available for creating a cast of a footwear or tire track impression.